URGENT: Tell Gov. Newsom to VETO California’s proposed hunting and recreational shooting tax hike

 If he signs the bill into law, the total tax burden for hunters and recreational shooters would rocket to almost 30 percent.
 Yes, you read that correctly.

 There are three significant reasons Gov. Newsom should veto this bill:

-First, AB 28 would place the entire burden of funding illegal gun violence prevention, education, and research solely on the backs of citizens who legally purchase and lawfully use firearms, rather than all citizens across the state paying their fair share.
+ONE — AB 28 would place the entire burden of funding illegal gun violence prevention, education, and research solely on the backs of citizens who legally purchase and lawfully use firearms, rather than all citizens across the state paying their fair share.
 Everyone in California benefits from programs that help mitigate illegal gun violence — everyone should pay into that funding source.

-Second, by raising the tax burden on firearm and ammunition purchases to almost 30 percent, the bill would disenfranchise an enormous number of economically disadvantaged individuals and communities — making it completely unaffordable for them to purchase firearms for their own safety or to participate in hunting or recreational shooting.
+TWO — By raising the tax burden on firearm and ammunition purchases to almost 30 percent, the bill would disenfranchise an enormous number of economically disadvantaged individuals and communities — making it completely unaffordable for them to purchase firearms for their own safety or to participate in hunting or recreational shooting.
 A bad move considering the State Legislature’s efforts to promote outdoor recreation and more access.

-Third, the tax that sportsmen and women already pay on firearms and ammunition through P-R is allocated back to the state to fund wildlife management, conservation, and research efforts.
+THREE — The tax that sportsmen and women already pay on firearms and ammunition through P-R is allocated back to the state to fund wildlife management, conservation, and research efforts.